Author: Hanoof Al Naama

 Renewing a dependent visa in Dubai is a straightforward process but must be done before the visa's expiry to avoid penalties.
 The dependent visa renewal process is as follows:

-Submit the Renewal Application: Apply for renewal through the GDRFA portal or an authorised typing centre.
+Apply for renewal through the GDRFA portal or an authorised typing centre.

-Update Medical Test: Dependents aged 18 and above must pass a new medical fitness test.
+Dependents aged 18 and above must pass a new medical fitness test.

-Pay the Renewal Fees: Fees for renewal are similar to the initial application costs.
+Fees for renewal are similar to the initial application costs.

-Receive the Renewed Visa: The renewed visa will be stamped in the dependent’s passport.
+The renewed visa will be stamped in the dependent's passport.

 Late renewal incurs fines of AED 25 per day, so timely action is crucial.